+- i) Name of food product;

+- ii) Analysis of declared nutrients;

-- iii) Method of analysis - iv) Name and address of laboratory or company which conducted the analysis; and - v) Contact name and telephone number of the representative from the Food Company.
+- iii) Method of analysis

+- iv) Name and address of laboratory or company which conducted the analysis; and

+- v) Contact name and telephone number of the representative from the Food Company.

-12. What nutrients do I need to include in the Nutrition Information panel?
+10. What nutrients do I need to include in the Nutrition Information panel?

-For HCS products, you would need to include the 9 core nutrients in the Nutrition information panel.
-The core nutrients are Energy, Protein, Fat, Saturated Fat, Trans Fat, Cholesterol, Carbohydrates, Dietary Fibre and Sodium.
+For HCS products, you would need to include the core nutrients in the Nutrition information panel.
+The core nutrients are Energy, Protein, Fat, Saturated Fat, Trans Fat, Cholesterol, Carbohydrates, Sugar, Dietary Fibre and Sodium.

-And if you have made any nutrient claims on your packaging e.g. Enriched with Vitamin C, High in Calcium, please include them in as well.
+And if you have made any nutrient claims on your packaging e.g. Enriched with Vitamin C, High in Calcium, please include the nutrients relevant to the claims in as well.

-13. Do I need to submit lab reports for all the nutrients in the nutrition information panel?
+11. Do I need to submit lab reports for all the nutrients in the nutrition information panel?